Jesus-David-Rangel/Financial-Risk-Analysis-and-Forecasting/README.md

 ---

-### Financial Risk Analysis and Time Series Forecasting
+### Identification of Risk Factors in Financial Loan Default

 **Project Description:**